What the Anthropic API Does

 Anthropic's API is the primary way developers access Claude, the model family that has consistently pushed the boundaries of what's possible in reasoning, instruction following, and long-context understanding.
 In a market dominated by OpenAI's first-mover advantage, Anthropic has carved out a distinct position by building models that developers genuinely prefer for certain categories of tasks — particularly complex analysis, writing, and code generation.

 The model lineup is well-structured for production use.
-Claude Opus represents the frontier of capability for the most demanding tasks.
-Claude Sonnet hits the sweet spot of quality and cost for most production applications.
-Claude Haiku provides fast, inexpensive responses for high-volume, latency-sensitive use cases.
+Claude Opus 4.7 represents the frontier of capability for the most demanding tasks.
+Claude Sonnet 4.6 — and Sonnet 4.5 at the same rate — hits the sweet spot of quality and cost for most production applications.
+Claude Haiku 4.5 provides fast, inexpensive responses for high-volume, latency-sensitive use cases.
 This tiered approach means developers can match model capability to task requirements without overspending.

 Context window size is one of Claude's defining technical advantages.
-With support for up to 200K tokens of input context, Claude can process entire codebases, lengthy documents, and complex conversation histories that would require chunking strategies with shorter-context models.
+Sonnet 4.5 and 4.6 ship with a 1M token context window at standard pricing, while Opus and Haiku remain at 200K.
+Claude can process entire codebases, lengthy documents, and complex conversation histories that would require chunking strategies with shorter-context models.
 For applications that depend on understanding large amounts of context simultaneously — document analysis, codebase understanding, research synthesis — this is a material capability difference.

 The developer experience is clean and modern.
 The Messages API follows RESTful conventions with clear documentation.
 The Python and TypeScript SDKs are well-maintained, and the streaming interface provides token-by-token output for responsive applications.
 Anthropic's documentation is notably thorough, with detailed guides on prompt engineering, tool use, and best practices that go beyond simple API reference.